-When depressing the pedal with a force of 500 N (51 kgf, 112 lbf).
+110 mm (4.33 in) or less when depressing the pedal with a force of 500 N (51 kgf, 112 lbf)

-115 mm (4.53 in) or less

-11) If the distance is more than specification, there is a possibility of air being caught in the brake line.
-Bleed the brake line of all air until the pedal stroke meets the specification.

-12) Operate the hydraulic control unit in the sequence control mode. <Ref. to VDC-15, VDC Sequence Control.>

-13) Check the pedal stroke again.

-14) If the distance is more than specification, there is a possibility of air being caught in the hydraulic unit.
-Repeat above steps 2) to 9) until the pedal stroke meets the specification.

-15) Fill the reservoir tank with brake fluid up to the "MAX" level.

-16) Test run the vehicle and ensure that the brakes operate normally.
+- 11) If the distance is more than specification, there is a possibility of air being caught in the brake line.
+Bleed the brake line of all air until the pedal stroke meets the specification. - 12) Operate the hydraulic control unit in the sequence control mode. <Ref. to VDC-19, ABS Sequence Control.> - 13) Check the pedal stroke again. - 14) If the distance is more than specification, there is a possibility of air being caught in the hydraulic unit.
+Repeat above steps 2) to 9) until the pedal stroke meets the specification. - 15) Fill the reservoir tank with brake fluid up to the "MAX" level. - 16) Perform a road test and ensure that the brakes operate normally.